How to Write a Software Development Project Plan?

 • Testing/QA.
 If testers don’t cooperate with developers at the beginning stages or participate actively in ideation and research, it’s better to refer to them as an external group rather than all-time participants.

 • Deployment.
-A software development plan should give detailed information on where operation teams come in and what their responsibilities are.
+A software development plan should give detailed information on where operation teams come in and their responsibilities.
 It should also describe how developers and deployment specialists interact in their respective areas of expertise.

-• Marketing: marketing specialists have to join a software development project at the initial and final development stages for sure.
+• Marketing: Marketing specialists must join a software development project at the initial and final stages.
 A plan should assign a go-to marketing expert, whom developers can contact at any point in the project.

 software development roadmapping